vrtulka23/scnt-exs/README.md

 ## Example of use

-Equation solver is implemented in C++ as a header file template library.
+The Equation Solver is implemented in C++ as a header file template library.
 The main class ``Solver`` takes as a template argument the ``Atom`` class.
-Standard implementation of an ``Atom`` is provided in the code, nevertheless, it can be easily modified by the user.
+A standard implementation of an ``Atom`` is provided in the code, nevertheless, it can be easily modified by the user.
-Source code of the following simple example can be found in the [examples/DefaultSolver](https://github.com/vrtulka23/scinumtools/tree/main/examples/DefaultSolver) directory.
+Source code of the following simple example can be found in the [examples/DefaultSolver](https://github.com/vrtulka23/expression_solver/tree/main/examples/DefaultSolver) directory.

 ```cpp
 #include "../../src/exs.h"